xet7/TSC/tsc/docs/pages/translating.md

 on the `es.po` file.
 The first thing to do is to bring it up to date with the master `.pot` template file, which you can do either by calling the `msgmerge` program directly or (recommended) by relying on the Rake tasks the developers defined for you.
-Change to the directory containing the `.po` files and execute this:
+Open a commandline window, change to the directory containing the `.po` files (in the TSC source tree, this is `tsc/data/translations/`) and execute this:

 ~~~~~~~~~~~~~~~~~~~~
 $ rake es.po